2023 Dates for Munich Christmas Markets

-Located in Munich’s French quarter this charming market is classy and cozy.
-Live music is performed every night starting at 6 pm, proving Christmas carols can be hip and modern.
+This charming market is classy and cozy in Munich’s French Quarter.
+Live music is performed every night at 6 p.m., proving Christmas carols can be hip and modern.
 Every Friday there is a lantern parade, where children bring lanterns around the market.
-If you are interested in wood carvings then don’t miss the Zillertal hut.
+If you are interested in wood carvings, don’t miss the Zillertal hut.

 German name: Schwabinger Weihnachtsmarkt

-If you are into fine art and local handmade gifts that are different than your typical baby Jesus nativity carvings then this is the place for you.
-Walking into the market from the Ubahn station you’ll cross through a walkway lined with fine art displayed just for the event.
-Abstract statues are sprinkled throughout the market and the gifts are all one of a kind including artisanal metal and wood lawn and home decorations.
-Every year the market contracts a local artist to design a special collector mug that you can take home for a price.
+If you are into fine art and local handmade gifts different from your typical baby Jesus nativity carvings, then this is the place for you.
+Walking into the market from the Ubahn station, you’ll cross through a walkway lined with fine art displayed just for the event.
+Abstract statues are sprinkled throughout the market and the gifts are all one of a kind, including artisanal metal and wood lawn and home decorations.
+Every year, the market contracts a local artist to design a special collector mug that you can take home for a price.